Comparative study of matrix product state/quantized tensor-train algorithms for solving time-independent partial differential equations: Hamiltonian diagonalization algorithms

+The second consideration is that scalar products and distances are also affected by finite precision, limiting the size of the Krylov basis that can be constructed.
+The solution to this problem is to implement explicit restarts, stopping the growth of the Krylov basis when the condition number of the scalar product matrix $N$ exceeds a safety limit.
+At this point, in which we risk adding a vector that is linearly dependent with the previous ones, we can solve the generalized eigenvalue problem\ \eqref{eq:2d-generalized-eigenvalues} to get the next best guess in a smaller basis.
+Another strategy that improves the eigenvalue convergence is to extrapolate the next vector based on previous guesses\ \cite{Pollock2021}, using a recipe $\ket{\xi_{k+1}}=(1-\gamma)\ket{\psi_{k+1}}+\ket{\psi_k}$, with the memory factor $\gamma=-0.75$.

 Lanczos and Arnoldi methods have been previously applied to MPS states in different frameworks.
 These methods, in combination with DMRG, are useful to compute dynamical correlations functions\ \cite{Hallberg1995}, a technique later improved by the introduction of an adaptive Lanczos-vector method\ \cite{Dargel2011, Dargel2012}.
 Lanczos and Arnoldi methods have also been used within the context of the variational DMRG algorithm\ \cite{Manmana2005, GarciaRipoll2006} for the evolution of one-dimensional quantum states.
-All these frameworks focused principally in DMRG-like methodologies, potentially requiring MPS of a larger bond dimension than the techniques presented here.
+All these frameworks focused principally on DMRG-like methodologies, potentially requiring MPS of a larger bond dimension than the techniques presented here.
 On the same spirit as in this work, one must remark a complementary technique, which is the use of Chebyshev filters expansions\ \cite{Holzner2011} as iterative schemes that enable approximate diagonalization around regions of the spectrum.
+Unlike most common implementations, we propose to update all tensors simultaneously at each iteration.
+This strategy is designed to more accurately capture the global structure of the state, thereby making the method more effective for highly entangled matrix product operators (MPOs), which typically arise in the representation of general partial differential equations (PDEs).
+Additionally, we incorporate a variational update of the tensor dimensions (Equation~\eqref{eq:truncation1}) based on a prescribed error threshold, ensuring the accuracy and efficiency of the approximation.